How do I declare a major in Anthropology?

 Email the Undergraduate Coordinator to set up a meeting to discuss your interest in the major as well as your possible career plan.
 Once you have met with the Undergraduate Coordinator, fill out the Declare/Update Field of Study form and submit it for approval.
 The Undergraduate Chair will then approve the form and your degree audit will switch to the anthropology minor.

 What are the requirements of a major in Anthropology?

-Anthropology majors can choose from five different tracks (General, Biological, Medical, Cultural, Archaeology).
+Anthropology majors can choose from six different tracks (General, Biological, Medical, Cultural, Archaeology, Environmental).
 Each track requires three introductory courses, ten anthropology courses that vary depending on your track, and ANTH 4000: Research Seminar in Anthropology.

 What are the requirements of a minor in Anthropology?

 Anthropology minors must complete six anthropology (or crosslisted) courses to finish the minor.
 All minors are encouraged to take three introductory courses, though these are not required.
 No more than four courses may be taken from a single anthropology concentration.

 Why does Path@Penn say that I need permission to enroll in this course?